autorope/donkeydocs/docs/guide/computer_vision/computer_vision.md

 ### Choosing Parameters for the LineFollower
 The computer vision template is a little different than than the deep learning and path follow templates; there is no data recording.
 After setting your configuration parameters you just put your car on the track that has the line that you want to follow and then chage from user mode to one of the auto-pilot modes; full-auto or auto-steering.

-**SCAN_Y and SCAN_HEIGHT**
+#### SCAN_Y and SCAN_HEIGHT
-The rectangular area that will be scanned for the line is determined with the SCAN_Y and SCAN_HEIGHT.
+The rectangular area that will be scanned for the line is determined with the `SCAN_Y` and `SCAN_HEIGHT`.

-**COLOR_THRESHOLD_LOW, COLOR_THRESHOLD_HIGH**
+#### COLOR_THRESHOLD_LOW, COLOR_THRESHOLD_HIGH
 The color threshold values represent the range of colors used to detect the line; they should be chosen to include the colors in the line in the area that it passes through the detection bar and ideally they should not include any other colors.
-The color threshold values are in HSV (Hue, Saturation, Color) format, not RGB format.  `RGB` color space is how a computer shows colors.  `HSV` color space is closer to how human's perceive color.
+The color threshold values are in HSV (Hue, Saturation, Color) format, not RGB format.
+RGB color space is how a computer shows colors.
+HSV color space is closer to how human's perceive color.
 For our purposes the 'hue' part is the 'pure' color without regard for shadows or lighting.
 This makes it easier to find a color because it is one number, rather than combination of 3 numbers.

 >> There are many online converters between RGB and HSV.
 This one was used when creating this documentation; https://www.peko-step.com/en/tool/hsvrgb_en.html  I like that tool because it will allow the Saturation and Value to be output in the range of 0.255, which is what we need.
 IMPORTANT: The online tools use the standard way of representing HSV, which is a Hue value of 0 to 359 degrees, Saturation of 0 to 100%, Value of 0 to 100%.
 OpenCV, which our code is based on, use a Hue value of 0 to 179, Saturation of 0 to 255 and value of 0 to 255; so be aware.